MichaelOVertolli/Tensorflow-ConnectorGraph/README.md

         ├── yyy.jpg
         └── ...

-For the original BEGAN model, edit the `LSS_TYPE` in `models/cqs_cg/graph.py` to `'began'`
+For the original BEGAN model, enter the following in a python interpreter in the ConnectorGraph folder:

-Then, in a python interpreter import miain from main.py and run it.
+    from main import *
+    t = main(model='cqs_cg', type_='began_b16_z128_sz64_h128_g0.5')

+For multiple GPU setups, manually select which GPU you would like to use using the following Bash command:

+    export CUDA_VISIBLE_DEVICES=#

+Set '#' to the index of the desired device.

 ...More details to come...